String Lights and Outdoor Patio Lights

 Which Bulbs Can I Use For My String Lights?

 Some of our patio string lights come with the bulbs included.
 If you'd like an all-in-one solution, this takes the math and guess work out.
 These strings list a max run in ft. to let you know how many strands can be connected together.
-When replacing bulbs as they burn out, you'll need to use the same wattage replacement bulb or replace all the bulbs on the string at the same time.
-For example, if a string comes with incandescent bulbs, you cannot replace individual bulbs with LED as they burn out.
-This would need to be done all at the same time because the surrounding incandescent bulbs will draw too much power and burn out the LED prematurely.
+When replacing bulbs as they burn out, you can use incandescent bulbs or switch to LED.

 If you want more freedom to customize your outdoor patio lights, patio string lights sold without bulbs can be paired with any outdoor rated bulb so long as the bulb base fits the socket and the total wattage of all bulbs on the string does not exceed the maximum wattage rating of the string.
 For these strings, the max run, listed under Specifications on each product page, will tell you how many Watts that string can handle.
 For example, a 24 socket string with a maximum run of 1,200 Watts can support up to 50-Watt bulbs (1200 divided by 24 is 50).
 Connecting two of the same strings together doubles the number of sockets, but does not change the maximum wattage rating.
 This means the 1,200 Watts would be spread out over 48 sockets instead of 24, meaning the maximum Wattage for each bulb would come down to 25.